Tuckerton Seaport Museum

 This past Saturday, we were invited to a blogger event at the Tuckerton Seaport Museum.
-They have hosted blogger events in the past, we were just never able to make it.
-I am so glad that I finally made it a priority and cleared my calendar so that we could go.
-What was different this time is that they were hosting a Pirate Festival.
-I knew my 4-year-old would love that, and he did.
+I knew my 4-year-old would love the Pirate Festival, and he did.
 I didn’t tell him we were going until about 48 hours beforehand and it was all he talked about.
 He talked about finding treasure and all sorts of other pirate-y things.
 We were scheduled to take a short cruise on a real pirate ship.
 On Saturday when he woke up, he was so cute.
 He said he thought that the pirate ship would be scary, and he started saying that he really didn’t want to go to the Pirate Festival.
 I talked him into it and off we went.

 Unfortunately, because of Hurricane Andrea, our voyage on the Pirate Ship had to be canceled due to the rough water.
 So that’s why you won’t hear any more about the Pirate Ship.
 We did get to see some pirate re-enactors do lots of fun things, my boys loved that part.
 They still don’t get the whole “pretend” thing, so they thought that these guys were actual scary pirates.

 Absolutely!
 Reason number one why you should go.

 It’s very slow paced, very low key.
 Even though there was a festival going on, there were places to get away from the noise.
 They had many food options, but if you have very specific needs due to allergies, double check first.